-Donors will have the opportunity to indicate that they wish to have their charitable donation be considered anonymous.
+Donors can indicate that they wish to have their charitable donation considered anonymous.
 The Foundation will honour all donor requests to remain anonymous.
-This includes requests to remain anonymous in terms of (i) the amount of the donor’s contribution, and (ii) having his or her name publically released as a supporter of the Foundation.
+This includes requests to remain anonymous in terms of (i) the amount of the donor’s contribution and (ii) having his or her name publically released as a supporter of the Foundation.

 The donor’s request for anonymity will be recorded by Foundation staff and adhered to by all Foundation employees and volunteers.
 Having indicated a desire for anonymity, a donor may request a change to allow recognition of a donation.
 This request must be made in writing.

 The Foundation encourages donors to seek independent advice if the proposed gift is a planned gift (e.g. a bequest by will, a gift of securities, a gift of life insurance, a charitable remainder trust, a gift of a residual interest and a charitable gift annuity).
 Donors are also encouraged to seek independent advice if the proposed gift might significantly affect the donor’s financial position, taxable income, or relationship with other family members.
 Independent advice can include advice from lawyers, financial experts, estate planning professionals and close family members.